 The fields of criminal justice and sociology may seem to be quite different from each other, but they share some important commonalities.
 A major connection between the two is the concern for and study of human behavior.
-Listed below are 50 scholarships for criminal justice and sociology students that provide assistance to students looking to become educated in human behavior, social justice, law enforcement, or another social science such as religion.
-The scholarships are varied–some are for undergraduates and some are for graduates; others are for different types of minorities; and others are more general and wide open.
+Listed below are 50 scholarships for criminal justice and sociology that provide assistance to students looking to become educated in human behavior, social justice, law enforcement, or another social science such as religion.
+The scholarships are varied–some are for undergraduates and some are for graduates.
+Others are for different types of minorities, and others still are more general and wide open.
 All students looking for financial assistance to help ease the financial burden of getting a criminal justice or sociology degree should be able to find some opportunities here.
+These are 2021’s best scholarships for sociology and criminal justice.

 Offered by the American Criminal Justice Association, this scholarship is for undergraduate or graduate students who are studying criminal justice.
 Students must be ACJA/LAE members, but if they are not already members they may submit membership at the time of application.
 Students must have at least a 3.0 grade point average and have completed at least two semesters or three quarters of their education.
-Scholarships are for $100 to $400 and applications are due March 1st.
+Scholarships are for $100, $200, and $400, and applications must be postmarked by December 31.

 ACJA/Lambda Delta Epsilon Scholarship Link

 Offered by the American Society of Criminology, this $6,000 scholarship is for African Americans, Asian Americans, Latinos, or Native Americans.
 Recipients must have been accepted into a doctoral program in order to apply.
 Recipients are selected based on a number of factors, including transcripts, financial need, references, and interest in criminology.
+Three awards are available.
 The deadline for the application is March 1st.

-This scholarship is offered by the National Association of Blacks in Criminal Justice.
-Applicants must be nominated by a member of the National Association of Blacks in Criminal Justice in order to be eligible for the award.
-The monetary amount of the award varies, and the application is due May 15th.
+This $2,000 scholarship is offered by the National Association of Blacks in Criminal Justice.
+Applicants must planning to pursue a bachelor’s degree in criminal justice, or a closely related subject.
+The application is due May 15th.

-This scholarship, offered by the Association of American Indian Affairs, is only for students who are attending school full-time and are residents of the continental U.S. or Alaska.
+This scholarship, offered by the Association on American Indian Affairs, is only for students who are enrolled with his or her respective Tribe.
+Applicants must also be attending school full-time, and be residents of the continental U.S. or Alaska.
 Award winners receive $1,500 to use toward educational expenses.
-Applicants must submit their applications by June 13th.
+Award amounts vary, and applicants are due by May 31.

-Offered by the American Society of Criminology, this scholarship is only for undergraduate or graduate students who are attending school full-time.
+Offered by the American Society of Criminology and sponsored by Wiley, this scholarship is only for undergraduate or graduate students who are attending school full-time.
 Students must submit an essay on a topic directly related to criminology as well as a letter signed by a dean or department chair.
-Winners receive $200 to $1,000, and first place winners also receive a travel award.
+First through third place receive $500, $300, and $200, respectively.
 The application is due April 15th.

 Gene Carte Student Paper Competition Scholarship Link